 \subsection{Extended Analysis and Comparisons for Networks with Reference Schemes and Variants}

 Based on the above analysis and results, in this subsection, we extend our analysis to systems adopting some important reference caching policies and also to some wireless networks with configurations that are variants of our standard network.
-We then compare results in this subsection with our optimal outage probability derived above; such comparisons can provide us more insights.